clairey-zx81/json-model/README.md

 ## TODO v2

 - change `%` to `$` and remove `$` intra-model naming shortcut?
-- readability and style: `:verbose` version of single char keywords?
+- readability and style: `:verbose` version of single char keywords!?
 - clarify stuff inside the root `#`? or use `%` for specific purpose?
 - check and document API entry points
+- add doc and test CI
 - provide a model to form proof-of-concept, possibly using some convenient form library, eg [FormBuilder](https://formbuilder.online/).
 - think of extensions to direct forms for instance?